ircam-ismm/dotpi/introduction/getting-started.md

 Note that this behavior can be changed in the "Option" panel of the Raspberry Pi Imager settings
 :::

-Once re-plugged into your computer, you should see a volume called `fsboot` mounted in the "Finder"
+Once re-plugged into your computer, you should see a volume called `bootfs` mounted in the "Finder"

 ![finder-fsboot](../assets/introduction/getting-started/finder-fsboot.png)

-Let then go back into your "Terminal" on launch the following command to finalize the preparation of the SD Card with your _dotpi_ project configuration:
+Let then go back into your "Terminal" and launch the following command to finalize the preparation of the SD Card with your _dotpi_ project configuration:

 ```sh
 # go into the dotpi-install directory